aaaabang/ParaAligner/README.md

 We provide a simple example to demonstrate the use of SmithWaterman_Par.
 The `input/database.txt` file gives the sequences and `input/pattern.txt` file gives the pattern of alignment(s).

-To run this demo, just run the following command:
+To run this demo, just run the following command after creating a virtual environment:

 ```
 ./run_script.sh